OpenEvalProject/evals/manuscripts/elife-84387/v2/manuscript.md

 Electrical stimulation was achieved by delivering constant current pulses through a tungsten bipolar electrode placed in the stratum radiatum of area CA1 to stimulate the Schaffer collateral fibers from CA3 pyramidal neurons.
 The instantaneous input frequency of stimulation was adjusted according to a linear, symmetric ramp (see also Hsu et al., 2018).
 The total duration of the ramp was ~2 s and the peak frequency at the center of the ramp was 25 Hz, our target for the maximum peak frequency in the ramp current injections (see above).
 The intensity of stimulation was adjusted such that neurons would fire in response to 40–65% of the total inputs and kept constant in control conditions and in the presence of carbachol.
 For each neuron and condition, we averaged the trials where the neurons did not fire in response to the first pulse in the synaptic ramp and the amplitude of the EPSPs was measured to estimate the degree of cholinergic modulation of presynaptic release.
 Antagonists of synaptic transmitter receptors were omitted in these experiments.

-## Experimental design and statistical analyses
+### Experimental design and statistical analyses

 Experimental data were recorded and analyzed with Igor Pro software (WaveMetrics).
-Left or rightward shifts in firing along the current ramp were quantified as an adaptation index, as previously described (Upchurch et al., 2022):#APs on upramp−#APs on downramp#APs on upramp+#APs on downramp
+Left or rightward shifts in firing along the current ramp were quantified as an adaptation index, as previously described (Upchurch et al., 2022):

+$$
+\frac{#APs on upramp−#APs on downramp}{#APs on upramp+#APs on downramp}
+$$

 Positive values indicate firing predominantly on the up-ramp, while negative values indicate firing mostly on the down-ramp.
 For synaptically driven membrane potential ramps, the adaptation index was calculated in a similar manner, where the up-ramp consisted of the first 15 (out of 30) stimuli.
 An adaptation index of zero indicates symmetry in the number of action potentials on the up-ramp and the down-ramp.
 Plots of instantaneous frequency versus time (f/t) or current (f/I) use the time or current value at the midpoint of the interspike interval (ISI), respectively.
 Current amplitude is relative to tonic baseline current.
 Raster plots in Figures 1 and 2 show the timing of action potential firing for several trials in control conditions and in the presence of carbachol, where time = 0 indicates the beginning of the ramp.
 The tick marks represent the timing of each action potential (when the Vm crossed –40 mV).